 - Monster Hunter: World – 90 Metacritic (PS4, 87 critics)

 - Dragon Ball FighterZ – 87 Metacritic (PS4, 73 critics)

 - 4th) Team David: 83

-Thanks for reading!
-Check back in March for our next Fantasy Update!
+As always, thanks for reading!
+Check back in April for our next fantasy update!